-- 1 Promoting the role of our trees and woodlands in mitigating and adapting to climate change. - 2 Expanding the Granite City Forest. - 3 Protecting our trees and woodlands. - 4 Contributing to the City's green infrastructure and the well-being of our people.
+- 1 Promoting the role of our trees and woodlands in mitigating and adapting to climate change. - 2 Expanding and enhancing the Granite City Forest. - 3 Protecting our trees and woodlands including their biodiversity. - 4 Contributing to the City's green infrastructure and the well-being of our people.